Beyond the non-Hermitian skin effect: scaling-controlled topology from Exceptional-Bound Bands: Results

 Having discussed the warm-up example with no scaling dependencies, we next present the simplest manner in which the EB bands exhibit non-trivial $L_y$ dependence.
 This involves introducing next-nearest-neighbor (NNN) couplings $\delta$ to $H^{(\text{EBB})}_{\text{NN}}$ [Eq.~\eqref{eq:ham_SSH_NN}], as illustrated in Fig.~\ref{fig:phasediagram}(a):

 where $\delta\sigma_x\otimes \left(T_{-1}+T_{+1}\right)$ represents criss-crossing NNN couplings with strength $\delta$, and $T_{\pm1}$ denotes the translational operator across one site in the $y$ direction.
 Remarkably, the size of the $\bar P$ unit cell $\left(2y_R\times 2y_R\right)$ now dramatically influences the effective inter-unit cell coupling strengths and, consequently, the topological phase boundary.
-As shown in Fig.~\ref{fig:phasediagram}(b-d), changing the unit cell size $2y_R=2(L_y-1)$ can induce both trivial-to-nontrivial (Fig.~\ref{fig:phasediagram}(b)) and nontrivial-to-trivial (Fig.~\ref{fig:phasediagram}(c)) topological transitions.
+As shown in Fig.~\ref{fig:phasediagram}(b-d), changing the unit cell size $2y_R=2(L_y-1)$ can induce both trivial-to-nontrivial (Fig.~\ref{fig:phasediagram}(c)) and nontrivial-to-trivial (Fig.~\ref{fig:phasediagram}(d)) topological transitions.
 Below, we shall describe the empirical observation of these transitions, leaving their rigorous derivations and generalizations to the next subsection.

 The first scenario with topological trivial-to-nontrivial transition is demonstrated in Fig.~\ref{fig:phasediagram}(c) for illustrative parameters $t_1=0.2,t_2=0.1,\delta=0.001$.
-Focusing on the rightmost EB bands (circled), as $L_y$ increases from 10 [Fig.~\ref{fig:phasediagram}(b1)] to 42 [Fig.~\ref{fig:phasediagram}(b3)], the bulk EB bands (purple) close up, only to reopen at larger $L_y$ with midgap topological EB states (green) [Fig.~\ref{fig:phasediagram}(b4)].
-While topological modes (green) also appear at some $L_y$ [Fig.~\ref{fig:phasediagram}(b2,b4)] in the second right band, which is not an EB band, their emergence is more erratic with a smaller gap.
+Focusing on the rightmost EB bands (circled), as $L_y$ increases from 10 [Fig.~\ref{fig:phasediagram}(c1)] to 42 [Fig.~\ref{fig:phasediagram}(c3)], the bulk EB bands (purple) close up, only to reopen at larger $L_y$ with midgap topological EB states (green) [Fig.~\ref{fig:phasediagram}(c4)].
+While topological modes (green) also appear at some $L_y$ [Fig.~\ref{fig:phasediagram}(c2,c4)] in the second right band, which is not an EB band, their emergence is more erratic with a smaller gap.

 Conversely, Fig.~\ref{fig:phasediagram}(d) illustrates the second scenario with a topological nontrivial-to-trivial transition for a different set of parameters $t_1=0.05,t_2=0.1,\delta=0.001$.
-Initially topological at small $L_y=10$ [Fig.~\ref{fig:phasediagram}(c1)], increasing $L_y$ closes up the topological gap, with the critical transition point occurring at approximately $L_y=26$ [Fig.~\ref{fig:phasediagram}(c3)], characterized by band touching.
-Beyond this point, the EB band transitions into a trivial topological phase, as evidenced in Fig.~\ref{fig:phasediagram}(c4).
+Initially topological at small $L_y=10$ [Fig.~\ref{fig:phasediagram}(d1)], increasing $L_y$ closes up the topological gap, with the critical transition point occurring at approximately $L_y=26$ [Fig.~\ref{fig:phasediagram}(d3)], characterized by band touching.
+Beyond this point, the EB band transitions into a trivial topological phase, as evidenced in Fig.~\ref{fig:phasediagram}(d4).